There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I love this chapstick.
 It’s probably my favorite brand and they all smell wonderful.
 Everyone needs chapstick, especially people traveling a lot spending time in dry airplanes and buses and what not.
 The grapefruit and tangerine are my favorite, but it’s hard to go wrong with these.
 They are on Amazon, but I would look at your local Wholefoods or similar store to see if they are a little cheaper.
 Another good option is the flavored Burt’s Bees.
 I don’t like the original, but the grapefruit, strawberry, mango, and all those are awesome.

 Travel watercolor set

 As I mentioned before, I’ve been learning to watercolor paint and love it!
-It’s also a great way to document travels and stay busy during down time between adventures.
+It’s also a great way to document travels and stay busy during downtime between adventures.
 The Koi Sakura 48 set (in the picture) is awesome because it has a lot of color variety.
-It’s not super compact, but I think it would be worth it to travel with it for the amount of colors in it.
+It’s not super compact, but I think it would be worth it to travel with it for the number of colors in it.
 It also comes with a mixing tray that fits in the case as well as a watercolor brush pen.
-Another great set is the Winsor and Newton Cotman set (in the picture for the Skillshare membership) which is much more compact, but has less color selection and is a little difficult to mix colors with.
+Another great set is the Winsor and Newton Cotman set (in the picture for the Skillshare membership) which is much more compact but has less color selection and is a little difficult to mix colors with.
 I love both and think both are great options.
 Don’t forget paper!